 Most PDF scanner software will only work with the second category: TWAIN scanners.
 But FileCenter paperless scanning software can work with all three.
 If you have a TWAIN scanner, you will be able to take advantage of the full power of FileCenter's scanning tools.
 If you have a network scanner, you can use FileCenter's Inbox to access your network scans.
 And if you have a ScanSnap, you can take advantage of FileCenter's special ScanSnap integration.

-Does the Scanner Software Give You a Searchable PDF?
+Does the PDF Scanning Software Give You a Searchable PDF?

 Scanners take pictures.
 Period.
 Even when you scan documents.
 Putting it another way, even though you have scanned a PDF, and even though you can see words and text in the scan, and even though it's a PDF document, your computer only sees an image – a picture.
 What does that mean if you hope to search the body of this PDF for keywords?
 It means you can't ... unless you make the PDF searchable.

-Will the Scanning Software Shorten the Number of Steps it Takes to Scan to PDF?
+Will the Software for Scanning to PDF Shorten the Number of Steps it Takes to Scan to PDF?
 Does it Facilitate Bulk Scanning?

 Even though PDF scanning has always been a chore, it doesn't have to be.
 The current generation of business class desktop PDF scanners is incredibly fast, some able to scan to PDF at the rate of a page a second or better.
 So now the speed bump isn't the scanner, it's the software interface and workflow.
 You need a scanning software solution that keeps your hand off of the mouse as much as possible.
 You shouldn't have to click the mouse a dozen times for every scan.
 FileCenter goes out of its way to trim down and automate the scanning process as much as possible.
 With features like scanning profiles, automatic PDF naming, and automatic PDF separation and routing, you'll be able to scan, name, and save entire stacks of documents with just a couple of mouse clicks.